payamparvizi/Crazyflie_RL/README.md

   Verify that the firmware has been downloaded by checking the created folder (crazyflie_doc).

-  #### Check if installed correctly:

-  Follow the codes below to see if you get any errors:
+  #### Initialize and Update Submodules:

+  Run the following commands to initialize and update the submodules:

   ```
   cd crazyflie-firmware
   git submodule init
   git submodule update
   ```

+  If no errors are encountered, the setup is complete.